Zolotnik

 A zolotnik (золотни́к, abbr.: zol.) is an obsolete Russian unit of weight, equal to 0.1505 avoirdupois ounces, 0.13715 troy ounce, or 4.2658 grams (about 65.83 grains).
-Used from the 10th to 20th centuries, its name is derived from the Russian word zoloto, meaning gold.
+Used from the 10th to 20th centuries, its name is derived from the Russian word зо́лото /zóloto/, meaning gold.
 As a unit, the zolotnik was the standard for silver manufacture, much as the troy ounce is currently used for gold and other precious metals.

 This unit was originally based on a coin of the same name.
 The zolotnik circulated in the Kievan Rus until the 11th century; it was equal in weight to the Byzantine Empire's solidus.

 Relation to other units

 The Russian pound was known as the funt.
 There were 96 zolotniki in a pound.
 A smaller unit, the lot, was equal to three zolotniki.
 There were 96 dolya in a single zolotnik.

 The zolotnik was also used to measure fineness of precious metals (gold, silver, platinum).
 In this case, the ratio zolotnik/funt was meant, so one zolotnik meant 1/96.
 For example, 14-karat (58.33%) gold was named "56-zolotnik gold" in Russia.
 As one karat means 1/24, one zolotnik is 1/4 karat.

 91 zolotnik Russian silver has a millesimal fineness of 947.9.
 88 zolotnik has a fineness of .9166.
 It contains 91.66% pure silver.
 84 zolotnik is the most common fineness of .875.